 - As necessary, individual time spent reviewing existing materials and other content-related authoritative sources; and

-- As necessary, individual time spent to review, comment, and finalize the team’s output during the course of the project.
+- As necessary, individual time spent to review, comment, and finalize the team’s output during the project.

 - Participation will account for CM points towards your credential.

-To volunteer for this team, please fill-out and submit the online application below by Monday, February 3, 2020.
+To volunteer for this team, please fill out and submit the online application by Monday, November 30, 2020.